TelegramBots/Telegram.Bot/docs/wikis/tests/sys-integ-tests.md

 #### Channel Chat Id

 Id of the private or public channel on which bot has admin rights.
+It also could be the username of a public channel e.g. `@publicChannel`.

-If not set, before starting any test method, bot waits for a tester to send it a `/test` command in a channel chat (that bot is also a member of).
+If not set, before starting any test collection requiring this, bot waits for a tester to forward it a message from channel that bot administers.

 ```json
 {